U.S. airlines see recovery signs, United expects to end cash burn in March

-(Reuters) - U.S. airlines pointed on Monday to concrete signs of an industry recovery as a slowing COVID-19 pandemic helps leisure bookings, and United Airlines said it expects to halt its cash burn in March.
+(Reuters) - U.S. airlines on Monday pointed to concrete signs of an industry recovery as a slowing COVID-19 pandemic helps leisure bookings, and United Airlines said it expects to halt its cash burn in March, sooner than forecast.

 “I do think we’re near the end of the virtual world,” United Chief Executive Scott Kirby said at a J.P.
 Morgan conference.

+In January, United said an average daily core cash burn of $19 million in the fourth quarter would likely continue in the beginning of 2021, with improvements dependent on a recovery in demand.

-Kirby said he expects core cash burn to be positive in March.
+Now it expects core cash burn to be positive in March, Kirby said.
 That is expected to continue after March, assuming the current bookings trajectory remains in place, he said.

 Chicago-based United, which had been among the most pessimistic of the airlines heading into the pandemic a year ago, is the first to say it could hit the industry’s cash burn milestone.